-To the extent the Fund holds positions that are sensitive to interest rate volatility, the Fund may engage in hedging techniques to manage its exposure to interest rate risk such as by investing in exchange-traded and over-the-counter derivatives, including futures, options and swaps, such as interest rate swaps, credit default swaps, total return swaps, and swaptions, and to-be-announced ("TBA") securities.
+To the extent the Fund holds positions that are sensitive to interest rate volatility, the Fund may engage in hedging techniques to manage its exposure to interest rate risk such as by investing in exchange-traded and over-thecounter derivatives, including futures, options and swaps, such as interest rate swaps, credit default swaps, total return swaps, swaptions, and TBA securities.
 When buying or selling credit default swaps, the Fund will maintain appropriate asset coverage up to the full notional value of the credit default swap.
-The Fund may engage in leverage through the use of repurchase agreements or borrowing (subject to the limits of the Investment Company Act of 1940).
+The Fund may engage in leverage through the use of repurchase agreements or borrowing, subject to the limits of the 1940 Act.

 In selecting portfolio securities, the Adviser undertakes a bottom-up analysis on collateral characteristics and capital structure to find both deep value investments and trading opportunities.
 The Adviser's bottom-up analysis focuses on individual security selection by focusing on the fundamentals of the individual securities and their issuer.
 In seeking deep value investments, the Adviser seeks securities whose market price is significantly lower than the Adviser's estimate of the security's true value.
 The Adviser will overlay this analysis with a top-down macro qualitative analysis, which contains but is not limited to key factors, such as economic outlook, interest rates and real estate fundamentals.
 The Adviser may look to domestic macroeconomic factors, including local, regional, and national real estate trends.
 The Adviser may also look to other economic trends that tend to have a direct or indirect impact on security selection.
 The Adviser regularly analyzes portfolio positions based on the above-mentioned factors.
 If the Adviser believes a security is no longer optimal for the portfolio, the Adviser will sell the investment and replace it with a new security that it believes offers a better relative value and/or expected performance.
 The Adviser also will sell securities that it perceives to have reached their expected price or valuation.
-Due to this method of determining which portfolio positions to buy and sell and the Adviser's active trading, portfolio turnover will generally be 100% or greater.
+The Adviser's active management of the Fund's portfolio may result in high portfolio turnover rates of 100% or more.